Infraction71/Infraction71.github.io/README.md

 5. Denver

 I went on two major trips in 2019.
 The first was studying abraod in Birmingham England, which was pretty incrediable.
 Why was it awesome?
-Well it looked a bit like this:
+Well, it looked a bit like this: